Cynerd/geml/docs/builtin_commands.md

 `TEXT` is printed to error output and spg is terminated.

 ### $warning(TEXT)
-`TEXT` is printed to error output, but sgp continuous preprocessing text.
+`TEXT` is printed to error output, but geml continuous preprocessing text.

 ### $info(TEXT)
 Simply prints `TEXT` to standard output.
 If standard output is used as output of